-Measures Background/ Rationale Reg ulation Impact of Measure September 2017: Credit Cards Aims to address high levels of household debt Eligibility requirement: a minimum age of 21 years for principal cardholder; a minimum age of 18 years for supplementary cardholders; minimum gross monthly income for an individual cardholder at least BND500.
+Measures Background/ Rationale Regulation on Impact of Measure September 2017: Credit Cards Aims to address high levels of household debt Eligibility requirement: a minimum age of 21 years for principal cardholder; a minimum age of 18 years for supplementary cardholders; minimum gross monthly income for an individual cardholder at least BND500.
 Credit card limit: Minimum Gross Monthly Credit Limit The share of credit card loans decreased from 3.8 percent of household loans in Q3 2017 to 3.6 percent in Q3 2022.
-BND1,000 ≤ X< BND10,000 2 1 month Gross Monthly Income 2 months Gross Monthly Income Based on the bank's recommendation statement; credit card holders are not p pay their monthly loan obligation or of any of its subsidiaries. standing balance on the monthly permitted to use their credit cards to ations to the credit card issuing bank 5 percent per month on the total November 2017: Amendment on Unsecured Personal Credit Facility Aims to address high levels of household debt Household loans had been on a decreasing trend from 57.9 percent in Q4 2017 to 43.3 percent in Q3 2022, reflecting the expansion in credit to non-household sectors, especially manufacturing and services sectors.
+BND1,000 ≤ X< BND10,000 2 mon th Gross Monthly Income ths Gross Monthly Income on the bank's recommendation Minimum monthly payment: at least 8 percent of the outstand statement; credit card holders are not permit pay their monthly loan obligations or of any of its subsidiaries.
+Interest rate on credit cards: 1.5 percoutstanding amount. tted to use their credit cards to s to the credit card issuing bank November 2017: Amendment on Unsecured Personal Credit Facility Aims to address high levels of household debt outstanding amount.
+Household loans had been on a decreasing trend from 57.9 percent in Q4 2017 to 43.3 percent in Q3 2022, reflecting the expansion in credit to nonhousehold sectors, especially manufacturing and services sectors.

-Measures Background/ Rationale Regulation Impact of Measure Total Debt Service F Ratio (TDSR) • June 2015: Aims to curb Requirement to receive credit/financing facility Since the implementation of Introduction of TDSR 3 , Customer's Net Monthly TDSR Income (Y) TDSR up to May 2016, approximately 3,000 customers limiting an individual's total monthly debt Y ≥ BND1,750 Not exceeding 60-percent TDSR had TDSR exceeding 80 percent, suggesting high levels of household debt.
-(BruDirect) October 2015: Amendment on obligations Requirement in order to receive new or renew credit/financing facility: Household credit contracted by 1.3 and 2.8 percent in 2016 and TDSR Customer's Net Monthly TDSR Income (Y) 2017, respectively, from +3.4 percent in 2015.
+Measures Background/ Rationale Regulation Impact of Measure Total Debt Service F Ratio (TDSR) June 2015: Aims to curb Requirement to receive credit/financing facility Since the implementation of Introduction of TDSR excessive borrowing by Customer's Net Monthly TDSR Income (Y) TDSR up to May 2016, approximately 3,000 customers limiting an individual's total monthly debt Y ≥ BND1,750 Not exceeding 60-percent TDSR had TDSR exceeding 80 percent, suggesting high levels of household debt.
+(BruDirect) obligations October 2015: Amendment on Requirement in order to receive new or renew credit/financing facility: Household credit contracted by 1.3 and 2.8 percent in 2016 and TDSR Customer's Net Monthly TDSR Income (Y) 2017, respectively, from +3.4 percent in 2015.
 Y < BND1,750 Subject to existing license internal credit/financing policy Y ≥ BND1,750 Not exceeding 60-percent TDSR November 2017: Amendment on Aims to curb excessive Requirement in order to receive new or renew credit/financing facility: Household credit contracted by 2.0 percent in 2018.
-TDSR borrowing by limiting an Customer's Net Monthly TDSR Income (Y) individual's total monthly debt Y < BND1,750 Subject to bank's internal credit policy obligations BND1,750 ≤ Y < BND10,000 Not exceeding 60-percent TDSR Y ≥ BND10,000 Subject to bank's internal credit policy TDSR flexibilities: Banks may, in respect of a customer with net monthly income of between BDN1,750 and BND9,999.99, increase the TDSR limit to a maximum of 70 percent for credit facilities to finance the purchase or construction of immovable properties, not for any other purpose.
+TDSR borrowing by limiting an individual's total Customer's Net Monthly TDSR Income (Y) monthly debt Y < BND1,750 Subject to bank's internal credit policy obligations BND1,750 ≤ Y < BND10,000 Not exceeding 60-percent TDSR Y ≥ BND10,000 Subject to bank's internal credit policy TDSR flexibilities: Banks may, in respect of a customer with net monthly income of between BDN1,750 and BND9,999.99, increase the TDSR limit to a maximum of 70 percent for credit facilities to finance the purchase or construction of immovable properties, not for any other purpose.
 For Mortgage Equity Credit Facility: Banks may exceed the TDSR limit, subject to their internal credit policy on TDSR and on conditions, such as: